Abuja–Kaduna Standard Gauge Railway

 The Journey

-Navigate from Idu Station (Abuja) to Rigasa Station (Kaduna) across a span of 187km.
+Navigate from Idu Station (Abuja) — Abuja SGR Terminal to Rigasa Station (Kaduna) — Kaduna SGR Terminal across a span of 187km.

 Scenery Highlights

-• Zaria Batagarawa Rocky Outcrops — dramatic granite inselbergs rising from the plains (visible north of Kubwa)
+• Zaria Batagarawa Rocky Outcrops — dramatic granite inselbergs rising from the central Nigerian plains (visible north of Kubwa)

-• Central Nigerian farmlands — vast patchwork of cassava, yam and maize fields
+• Central Nigerian farmlands — vast patchwork of cassava, yam, maize, and millet fields stretching to the horizon

-• Traditional Hausa villages with round thatched huts visible at trackside
+• Traditional Hausa villages with round thatched huts and conical granaries visible at trackside

 Quick Facts